Most Expensive Retirement Communities in America: What $1M+ Really Gets You in 2026

 How to decide if a high-end retirement community is right for you

-Luxury retirement communities cost significantly more than standard senior housing.
-Before committing, think carefully about whether the premium justifies itself for your situation.
+Luxury communities cost far more than standard senior housing.
+Before you sign anything, think hard about whether that premium actually pays off for your situation.

 Assessing your lifestyle needs